 Nicholas Koumjian, Head of the IIMM

-Head of Myanmar Mechanism, Nicholas Koumjian (United States), officially commenced his functions on 1 July 2019.
+Nicholas Koumjian (United States) officially commenced his functions as Head of the Mechanism on 1 July 2019.

-Mr. Koumjian joined the Myanmar Mechanism with 35 years of experience as Prosecutor, including almost 20 years of experience in the field of international criminal justice.
+Mr. Koumjian joined the Mechanism with 35 years of experience as Prosecutor, including almost 20 years in the field of international criminal justice.

-Mr. Koumjian served as the International Co-Prosecutor at the Extraordinary Chambers in the Courts of Cambodia from 2013 to 2019.
-He previously served as Trial Attorney at the International Tribunal for the former Yugoslavia, as Deputy General Prosecutor for serious crimes in Timor‑Leste, as International Prosecutor in the War Crimes Section of the Prosecutor’s Office for Bosnia and Herzegovina, and as Principal Trial Attorney and Senior Appeals Counsel in the Special Court for Sierra Leone.
+He served as the International Co-Prosecutor at the Extraordinary Chambers in the Courts of Cambodia from 2013 to 2019.
+He previously served as Trial Attorney at the International Tribunal for the former Yugoslavia; Deputy General Prosecutor for serious crimes in Timor-Leste; International Prosecutor in the War Crimes Section of the Prosecutor’s Office for Bosnia and Herzegovina; and Principal Trial Attorney and Senior Appeals Counsel in the Special Court for Sierra Leone.

 He was the Principal Trial Attorney for the trial of Charles Taylor, and assisted victims from the Ivory Coast on a pro-bono basis.
 He also represented Abdallah Banda and Saleh Jerbo before the International Criminal Court in a case involving the situation in Darfur.